Sweeney Among The Nightingales

 Tries to sit on Sweeney’s knees

-The poem moves into the scene of attempted seduction.
-The stars “Orion and the Dog” are “veiled,” suggesting a hidden or obscured truth.
-The “shrunken seas” create a sense of claustrophobia and confinement.
-The “person in the Spanish cape” initiates the flirtation by attempting to sit on Sweeney’s knees.
-The Spanish cape hints at passion and perhaps danger.
-The act itself is presented as clumsy and undignified, suggesting a lack of genuine connection.
-This stanza establishes the dynamic between Sweeney and one of his would‑be seductresses.
+The narrative moves into the immediate scene of attempted seduction.
+The celestial bodies, “Gloomy Orion and the Dog,” are “veiled,” implying a hidden truth or an obscured moral compass.
+The “shrunken seas” contribute to a sense of claustrophobia and confinement, reflecting the constricted moral landscape.
+The “person in the Spanish cape” initiates the flirtation, attempting to sit on Sweeney’s knees.
+The Spanish cape itself carries connotations of passion, theatricality, and perhaps danger or exotic allure, but the act is presented as clumsy and undignified, hinting at a lack of genuine connection or grace.
+This stanza establishes the initial dynamic between Sweeney and one of his would-be seductresses.

-Stanza 4: Awkwardness and Disarray
+Stanza 4: Awkwardness and Disinterest

 Slips and pulls the table cloth